Complete GST lifecycle on one platform Complete GST lifecycle on one platform

 |

 GSTR-9C is a form for annual GST reconciliation statement filed by applicable taxpayers.
-Every registered person whose aggregate turnover during a financial year exceeds Rs.5 crore rupees shall get his accounts audited as specified under sub-section (5) of section 35 of the CGST Act.
+Every registered person whose aggregate turnover during a financial year exceeds Rs.5 crore rupees must file this form.
+They shall also furnish a copy of the audited annual accounts.

 Watch the video to get a complete overview of GSTR-9C